Distortion Resilience for Goal-Oriented Semantic Communication: Introduction

 \section{Introduction}

-The rapidly advancing sixth generation (6G) communication technology is enabling the transition from serving individual users and devices towards underpinning the expansive Internet of Everything (IoE) \cite{2020-IoT-Survey1, 2013-IoT-Survey2}.
-Specifically, 6G communication technology orchestrates the seamless integration of humans, machines, and objects, fostering intelligent cooperation and synergy, and actively catalyzing the development of an inclusive and intelligent human society \cite{2019-6G-Visions}.
-However, the traditional point-to-point information transmission systems, that relies on the resource optimization of physical layer and the stable transmission protocol at the network layer, cannot meet the increasing demands for complex, diverse, and intelligent information transmission.
-This includes the provision of support for emerging applications like virtual reality, holographic projection, and Metaverse \cite{2023-IoT-Survey3}.
-Consequently, it becomes imperative to devise a novel communication paradigm for efficient information transmission thereby aligning with the evolving requisites of future wireless communication applications.
+The emergence of sixth-generation (6G) communication technologies marks a pivotal shift from serving individual users to serving as the foundation for the expansive Internet-of-Everything (IoE) \cite{2020-IoE-Survey1}.
+In particular, 6G communication technologies facilitate the seamless integration of humans, machines, and objects, fostering intelligent cooperation and synergy.
+They actively drive the development of an inclusive and intelligent human society, as envisioned in 2019 \cite{2019-6G-Visions}.

+However, traditional end-to-end information transmission systems, which rely on resource optimization at the physical layer and stable transmission protocols at the network layer, are no longer sufficient to meet the increasing demands for complex, diverse, and intelligent information transmission.
+This includes providing support for emerging applications such as virtual reality, holographic projection, and the Metaverse \cite{2023-SemCom-VideoConferencing, 2022-SemCom-DeepWiVe, 2020-SemCom-NetworkCompression, 2023-Sem-IGS-AGC}.
+Consequently, it is now imperative to establish a novel communication paradigm that efficiently caters to the evolving requirements of future wireless communication applications.